 South Dakota, Sioux Falls

-Tiny hands folded into the creases of the worn blue jeans that her father wore.
-Head latched so close it almost became a part of the giant leg.
-"You promised."
-The little voice, desperate and pleading, turned its set of tear stained blue eyes up.
+Her tiny hands folded themselves into the creases of the worn blue jeans that her father wore.
+She pressed her head tightly to her father's leg.
+"You promised," the little voice mumbled into the fabric, her voice desperate and pleading.
+She turned her set of tear stained blue eyes up.
 "You promised."

 Her father, Peter Dixon, stole a glance to the other man in the room, Bobby Singer.
 The latter took the slight hint in brown-gold eyes, the quick dart to the kitchen that sat to the left of them.
 When the two of them were alone, or as alone as one could be in a very open house, he turned his eyes back down to his little girl.
 "Lottie-"